Slave Trade Act 1788: Background

 Sir William Dolben, representing Oxford University, eventually rose to speak.
 He argued that 10,000 lives would be lost if the House did not immediately intervene to curtail the abuses perpetrated during the Middle Passage.
 He said that immediate measures should be introduced to restrict the number of Africans that slave ship captains could take on board, as a means to reduce losses.
 This would reduce mortality due to the diseases of overcrowding and poor sanitation.
 Although Dolben opposed the slave trade, he did not at this time propose abolishing it or the institution of slavery.

 Dolben's speech was disputed by Lord Penrhyn, one of the two MPs for Liverpool.
 He claimed that captains were highly motivated to preserve the lives of as many slaves as possible, so that they could profit from their sale.

 Encouraged by Pitt, Dolben drafted a bill and submitted it to the House on 21 May.
 The bill passed its second reading on 17 June, and its third reading the following day.
 It was sent to the House of Lords, where it was approved in its first, second, and third readings, the last of which occurred on 2 July.
 However, because the Lords had amended the bill—adding a compensation clause, which the Commons felt infringed its right to deal exclusively with money matters—a new bill was drafted, passed, and resubmitted to the Lords.
 This was passed by them on 10 July, and received royal assent soon after.
 It was the first British legislation to regulate slave ships.

 Provisions

 The act held that ships could transport 1.67 slaves per ton up to a maximum of 207 tons burthen, after which only 1 slave per ton could be carried.

-The provisions of the 1788 act expired after one year, meaning that the act had to be renewed annually by parliament.
-Dolben led the effort to do this in subsequent years, so he regularly spoke against the slave trade in parliament.
+The provisions of the 1788 act expired after one year, meaning that the act had to be renewed annually by Parliament.
+Dolben led the effort to do this in subsequent years, so he regularly spoke against the slave trade in Parliament.
 The act was renewed between 1789 and 1795 and between 1797 and 1798.
-In 1799 the provisions of the previous acts were made permanent through the Slave Trade Act of 1799.
+In 1799 the provisions of the previous acts were made permanent through the Slave Trade Act 1799.